 Recommendations for Executive Action

-Comments: According to NRC, it has provided more detailed explanations and calculations in its fiscal year 2017 proposed fee rule.
-The agency plans to propose codifying some of these changes in Title 10 of the Code of Federal Regulations Part 170 during its fiscal year 2018 fee rulemaking.
-We will review NRC's changes after it has codified them in the Code of Federal Regulations and will update the status of this recommendation at that time.
+Comments: According to the Nuclear Regulatory Commission (NRC), it has provided more detailed explanations and calculations in its fiscal year 2017 fee rule and it has instituted additional changes and provided more definitions and examples of some types of fees in its fiscal year 2018 fee rule.
+Additionally, NRC proposed codifying some of these changes in Title 10 of the Code of Federal Regulations Part 170 during its fiscal year 2018 fee rule.
+We are reviewing NRC's changes to its fiscal years 2017 and 2018 fee rules and will update the status of this recommendation when we have completed our review.

 Recommendation: To enhance the transparency and timeliness of NRC's fee-setting process, the Chairman of the Nuclear Regulatory Commission should direct NRC staff to clearly present information in NRC's proposed fee rule, final fee rule, and fee work papers, by defining and consistently using key terms, providing complete calculations for how fees are determined, and ensuring the accuracy of the fee rules and work papers, so that stakeholders can understand fee calculations and provide substantive comments to the agency on them.